Kelly Clarkson Shares Adorable New Photos Of Son Remy And Daughter River Rose

 “Kelly, she is perfect.
 A little mischievous princess for sure,” one more fan commented.

 And for fans hoping that she may have another little one to photograph soon, they can keep on wishing.
-According to US Magazine, Clarkson says that River Rose and Remy will be her last two kids and now she and her husband, Brandon Blackstock, have put a stop to baby making.
+According to Us Weekly, Clarkson says that River Rose and Remy will be her last two kids and now she and her husband, Brandon Blackstock, have put a stop to baby making.

 “Oh God, those tubes are gone!
 That’s blasphemy.
 We don’t even speak of it.
 We’re both fixed in our own ways, yet still we’ll probably get pregnant again somehow.”